serving the greater phoenix, arizona community

 Where do you keep koi?

-Must I learn Japanese?
+Must I learn Japanese to keep koi?

 How deep should I make my Pond?